nocompanyco/mitm_notes/Windows.md

 # VM Test pcap
 This setup provides Windows VM with interface on network (obtain own ip from main network) using a bridge interface on host.
+But it requires connecting host to a router through eth0 to get IP address.
 Host can see traffic from guest VM.
 Guest VM cannot see traffic from host.
 I suppose if you setup network sharing in Windows VM and set all hosts to route through Windows VM IP that one would see all traffic.
 Or arpspoofing could be used.

 - install wireshark in guest (not portable)
 - Setup a br0 interface on host and attach eth0 to it: